Dotnet-Boxed/Templates/Docs/NuGet.md

   - **AllEnabledByDefault** - Enables all code analysis rules.
   - **AllDisabledByDefault** - Disables all code analysis rules.
 - **ImplicitUsings** - Enables implicit using statements in all projects which adds some default System.* namespaces.
+- **IsTrimmable** - Enables the library for trimming which reduces the size of applications by removing unused code.
 - **TreatWarningsAsErrors** (Default=On) - Treat warnings as errors.
 - **StyleCop** (Default=On) - Adds and enforces StyleCop analysers.
 - **Tests** (Default=On) - Adds a unit test project.